simdutf/simdutf/README.md

  * E.g., if the input might be UTF-16LE or UTF-8, this function returns
  * the value (simdutf::encoding_type::UTF8 | simdutf::encoding_type::UTF16_LE).
  *
- * Overriden by each implementation.
+ * Overridden by each implementation.
  *
  * @param input the string to analyze.
  * @param length the length of the string in bytes.